rahmaAlmamari/HospitalManagementSystem/README.md

 # Bonus Challenge (Optional)

 - Set up a SQL job that:
   - Sends an email alert if any doctor has more than 10 appointments per day.
-  - Exports the billing summary into a .CSV file weekly using BCP or PowerShell.

 **Step 1: Enable Database Mail and Configure Email**